 During her initial months at The Excel Center, Paige was pregnant and juggling motherhood with two sons, including one with Autism.
 Just weeks before her daughter was born, Paige and her husband separated.
 This obstacle caused her to miss three weeks of school.
 However, the staff didn’t let her slip away.

 “My teacher Mike told me to just get here, and that’s exactly what I did,” Paige said.
 “The staff really felt like family, and I was never embarrassed to talk to anyone about my personal life or school because they were so understanding.”

 The Excel Center’s resources and culture were essential to Paige continuing her journey towards a high school diploma.

 “I couldn’t have done it without the child care center.
 I thought I was going to have to pay, so having this free resource was a huge help,” Paige said.
 “The staff even allowed my son’s therapist to meet me at school when needed so I didn’t have to miss a lot of class.”

 During her time at The Excel Center, Paige received an award for good grades and adaptability.
 In February 2018, Paige graduated from The Excel Center in Richmond with a certification in higher technology.
-She plans to continue to work and continue who education by pursuing and bachelor’s degree in American Sign Language.
+She plans to continue working and will pursue a bachelor’s degree in American Sign Language.